-- 1. Recognize and apply theoretical concepts in operations management, policy development, and event decision-making - 2.
+- 1. Recognize and apply theoretical concepts in facility and event operations, policymaking for facilities and events, and managerial decision-making to support the sport organization's management - 2.
 Evaluate sport facility and event management structures - 3.
 Formulate resource allocations for facility and event development - 4.
-Apply event programming principles - 5.
-Demonstrate an understanding of strategic considerations when managing facilities and events
+Apply essential principles when planning and managing facility and event functions - 5.
+Demonstrate an understanding of strategic considerations when managing facilities, teams, and events